 Nevertheless, the shares hit 32p in March, translating into a share price of reduction of almost 50% in just under three months.
-Since then, the wider FTSE 100 index has recovered by 16%-ish – as of August.
-However, Lloyds shares have continued to tumble.
+However, the wider FTSE 100 index recovered by 16% by August while Lloyds shares continued to tumble.
 Lloyds shares have since begun climbing and are at nearly 48p per share as of May 2021.
 The shares remain 16% below their pre-pandemic price level.

 It seems to be going from bad to worst for Lloyds shareholders, not least because the firm suspended its dividend policy in April 2020.
 With that being said, the suspension was initiated by the Bank of England.
 This wasn’t only the case with Lloyds, but the rest of the UK banking sector.

 The Bank of England got involved as a means to protect UK banking capital and thus – free up the need to distribute dividends.
 Crucially, there is no knowing how long it will be before Lloyds resumes its dividend policy, so capital gains will need to be the main focus in the short-to-medium term.

 Although the above information is important, you as an investor should be more concerned with the future.
 In other words, just because it has been somewhat of a tough few years for Lloyds, that isn’t to say that the UK banking giant represents a bad investment.